 Alcohol Use: Know the Facts

-Many Canadians drink alcohol occasionally to relax, socialize or celebrate.
-Some people use alcohol because they feel it helps with mental health problems and life’s stresses.
+Many people drink alcohol occasionally to relax, socialize or celebrate.
+Some use alcohol because they feel it helps with mental health problems and life’s stresses.

 Safety tip:

-• If you use alcohol to manage your stress, anxiety, depression or other mental health symptoms the best choice is to seek other supports.
-Talk to your health care provider.
+If you use alcohol to manage your stress, anxiety, depression or other mental health symptoms the best choice is to seek other supports.
+Talk to a health care provider.
 If you do not have a health care provider, Family Doctor Finder can help.

 Call Manitoba Addictions Helpline 1-855-662-6605 if: